K-P-creator/RealtimeAudioVis/readme.md

 The new version does not have any frame limiter in place, so the smoothing will be much less noticable that the SFML version.

-### Design

-I try to do as much stuff possible on the GPU side here.
-The basic flow of the main visualization pipeline is as follows:

-Capture Audio with CPU and format it (smoothing on/off)

 ### Branches

 There is currently an openGL branch where I am working on migrating to openGL rendering rather than using SFML.
 It is still a work in progress.